List of social nudity places in North America: Utah

+It is actually illegal to be nude at fifth water hot springs.

 Vermont

 Vermont state law prohibits disrobing in public but does not prohibit public nudity, so nudity is allowed anywhere that it has not been specifically prohibited by a city or town.
 The act of disrobing is often referred to as "you can leave the house nude in Vermont, but you can't take your clothes off", but this is not always the case, as the public view clause does not prohibit the simple act of changing clothes out of view, such as in a forest or at a swimming hole.
 The city of Burlington, for example, has prohibited nudity in public parks, but nudity is allowed anywhere else in the city, such as the longtime University of Vermont tradition of a semester's end naked bike ride around parts of the campus.
-Vermont's numerous rural swimming holes encourage the practice of nudity by skinny dipping, and the comparitively loose laws about exposure within the state reduce any legal conflicts or police interactions concerning nudity.
+Vermont's numerous rural swimming holes encourage the practice of nudity by skinny dipping, and the comparatively loose laws about exposure within the state reduce any legal conflicts or police interactions concerning nudity.
 While this means that realistically almost any public space in Vermont can be used for nude recreation, specific locations at which individuals deliberately are welcomed to practice social nudity include: